orthecreedence/cl-async/README.md

 ### TODO
  - Create one global `*dns-base*` for all DNS queries.
 It takes a while to instantiate the evdns object, so it would be useful to have one that serves all the DNS queries.
-Note that the recent update where (create-data-pointer) is used for all data referencing, this is now 100% possible, whereas before the DNS callbacks were referenced by DNS base (meaning 1 DNS base for 1 DNS lookup).
+Note that since the recent update where `(create-data-pointer)` is used internally for all data referencing, this is now 100% possible, whereas before the DNS callbacks were referenced by DNS base (meaning 1 DNS base for 1 DNS lookup).
 Now one DNS base can serve unlimited requests and could be closed if there are no pending DNS lookups.
  - `udp-send` and `udp-server`
  ([Issue #2](https://github.com/orthecreedence/cl-async/issues/2), thanks
  LinkFly)